Asia factory activity sputters as trade woes hit export orders

 “Global growth is now cooling, which we think is weighing on foreign demand for Chinese goods irrespective of tariffs,” Capital Economics said in a note to clients.

-While rising trade protectionism is expected to deal the world economy a relatively modest blow to this year, risks will intensify in 2019 as tougher U.S. tariffs kick in and global borrowing costs rise.
+India was among the few bright spots in Asia.
+Its factory activity expanded more quickly in September on strong domestic and export order growth, a welcome sign as policymakers worry about a sharp drop in the rupee and fallout from global trade frictions.

-As global firms have supply chains across Asia, many economies in the region are vulnerable to disruptions in trade and any slowdown in China - one of their biggest markets.
+While rising trade protectionism is expected to deal the world economy a relatively modest blow this year, analysts expect risks will intensify in 2019 as tougher U.S. tariffs kick in and global borrowing costs rise.

 “Countries that saw their currencies slump may be suffering from rising import costs.
 There are also signs China’s slowdown and the trade friction are starting to hurt sentiment,” said Koji Kobayashi, senior economist at Mizuho Research Institute.